michaelkubina/SpotMicroESP32/README.md

 ## Preface
 This is a work-in-progress, with rather loose milestones.
 For 2020 there were only two goals
-- to redesign the original parts, so that they could be printed without any support
+- ~to redesign the original parts, so that they could be printed without any support~
-- to make a circuitry for all sensors and parts, that possibly would fit and be considere necessary
+- ~to make a circuitry for all sensors and parts, that possibly would fit and be considere necessary~ (currently sketching it in kicad and fritzing! coming soon!)

-Both of these will be coming soon, as both goals have progress farther than 90% each.
-This repository is a representation of my hobby and as such, it will have its own pace.
+This repository is currently just my hobby and as such, it will have its own pace.
 This being said, i am still happy about any questions, collaborations, suggestions, ideas, forks and what else comes to your mind.
 I want you to participate, because i think there are a lot of things, that you could dig into.

 ## Coming soon...
 - ~~Mountingplate for the ciruitry - FreeCAD and STL (in progress)~~